Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `destination`

+*Read-only*.
 Returns the travel destination node for this reference, or nil.
 This can be used to determine where a given door links to.

 **Returns**: